Nonproper Products: Introduction

 ordered by $\bar{w}\le\bar{w}'\ \Leftrightarrow\ (\forall n\in\omega)(w'_n \subseteq w_n)$.
 In the second section we give a general criterion for collapsing the continuum to $\aleph_0$ and then in Corollary \ref{balu} we apply it to the forcing $\bQ$, just showing that it is not proper.

 That the property of properness is not productive, i.e. is not preserved under taking products, has been observed by Shelah long ago (see \cite[XVII, 2.12]{Sh}).
 However, his examples are somewhat artificial and certainly it would be desirable to know of some rich enough subclass of proper forcings that is productively closed.
 It was a natural conjecture put forth by Zapletal, that the class of definable, say analytic or Borel, proper forcings would have this property.
-Actually, it was only proved recently by Spinas \cite{Sp0x} that finite powers of the Miller rational perfect set forcing and finite powers of the Laver forcing notion are proper.
+Actually, it was only proved recently by Spinas \cite{Sp09} that finite powers of the Miller rational perfect set forcing and finite powers of the Laver forcing notion are proper.
 These are two of the most frequently used forcings in the set theory of the reals.
 However, in this paper we shall show that this phenomenon does not extend to all forcing notions defined in the setting of norms on possibilities.
 In the fourth section of the paper we give an example of a forcing notion with norms which, by the theory developed in the second section, is not proper and yet it can be decomposed as a product of two proper forcing notions of a very similar type, and both of which have a Borel definition.
 The properness of the factors is a consequence of a quite general theorem presented in the third section (Theorem \ref{getproper}).
 It occurs that a strong version of halving from \cite[Section 2.2]{RoSh:470} implies the properness of forcing notions of the type $\qfor$.
+More on applications of halving can be found in Kellner and Shelah \cite{KrSh:872, KrSh:961} and Ros{\l}anowski and Shelah \cite{RoSh:972}.

 {\bf Notation}\qquad Most of our notation is standard and compatible with that of classical textbooks on Set Theory (like Bartoszy\'nski and Judah \cite{BaJu95}).
 However in forcing we keep the convention that {\em a stronger condition is the larger one}.